-With respect to the Independent Auditors' Report for the year ended 31st March 2020 which forms part of the Annual Report containing emphasis of matters and qualifications your Board of Directors state that the management replies to the same areas under:
+With respect to the Independent Auditors' Report for the year ended 31st March 2021 which forms part of the Annual Report containing emphasis of matters and qualifications your Board of Directors state that the management replies to the same areas under:

-- 1. With respect to emphasis matter the explanation contained in Note No.33 to the financial statements is self-explanatory and the opinion of the Auditors is unmodified in respect of this matter. - With respect to Qualification on Trade receivables, supplier advances and capital advances as at March 31, 2020 the explanation contained in Note No.36 to the financial statements is self-explanatory and does not require further explanations - 3.
+- 1. With respect to emphasis matter the explanation contained in Note No.33 to the financial statements is self-explanatory and the opinion of the Auditors is unmodified in respect of this matter. - With respect to Qualification on Trade receivables, supplier advances and capital advances as at March 31, 2021 the explanation contained in Note No.36 to the financial statements is self-explanatory and does not require further explanations - 3.
 With Respect to Statutory dues, statutory dues related to Income tax, Employee's provident fund, Employee state insurance act, Gratuity and professional tax, amounting to Rs.
-10,83,39,226/- have become overdue and remain unpaid, the same is due to the cash crunch and tight working capital constraints, the management is working closely with the concerned authorities and will clear the dues based on the available cashflows. - 4.
-With respect to Qualification on Advance from customer contained in Note No. 39 to the financial statements is self explanatory and does not require further explanations. - 5.
-With respect to Qualification on Non movement of inventories the explanation contained in Note No. 40 to the financial statements is self explanatory and does not require further explanations. - 6.
-With respect to emphasis matter the explanation contained in Note No. 41 to the financial statements is self explanatory and does not require further explanations. - 7.
-With respect to Qualification on overdue foreign currency payable to as company facing financial difficulty it's pending for long on improving company financial stability we make the payment to supplier.
+11,05,80,126/- have become overdue and remain unpaid, the same is due to the cash crunch and tight working capital constraints, the management is working closely with the concerned authorities and will clear the dues based on the available cash flows. - 4.
+With respect to Qualification on Advance from customer contained in Note No. 38 to the financial statements is self explanatory and does not require further explanations. - 5.
+With respect to Qualification on Non movement of inventories the explanation contained in Note No. 39 to the financial statements is self explanatory and does not require further explanations. - 6.
+With respect to Qualification on overdue foreign currency payable to as company facing financial difficultyit's pending for long on improving company financial stability we make the payment to supplier. - 7.
+With respect to emphasis matter the explanation contained in Note No. 41 to the financial statements is self explanatory and does not require further explanations.

-The Independent Auditors' Report for the financial year ended 31st March 2020 which forms part of the Annual Report do not require any further explanations from the Board.
+The Independent Auditors' Report for the financial year ended 31st March 2021 which forms part of the Annual Report do not require any further explanations from the Board.